majanne/AutoStitch-Keyence/README.md

 Autohotkey and Fiji/ ImageJ need to be installed.

 ### Proposed set up ###
-* On your server, in the Tools folder, create the folder auto-stitch and paste the ....
+* On your server, in the Tools folder, create the folder auto-stitch and paste the current script.
-* Create a folder on the Desktop named _AutoStitch Information_.
-Place here the xxx file and the short README file for the user.
+* Create a folder on the Desktop named __AutoStitch Information__.
+Insert a copy of the content of __run-instructions__.

 ### Running the script ###
-* Follow the instructions in the README file in the folder _AutoStitch Information_ on your Desktop.
+* Follow the instructions of the __README__ file in the folder __AutoStitch Information__ on your Desktop.